 “The minor brings together students in Media and Information, Computer Science, and Studio Art.
 For most majors outside of MI, the Minor often nearly fulfills the student's cognate requirements.”
 The College of Engineering, College of Arts & Letters, and College of Communication Arts and Sciences administer the Minor jointly.
 The College of Communication Arts and Sciences is the lead administrative unit.

 Besides offering a variety of programs for game designers, the College of Communication Arts and Sciences houses the Games for Entertainment and Learning (GEL) Lab.
 According to the College, the mission of the GEL Lab is to “design innovative prototypes, techniques, and complete games for entertainment and learning and to advance state of the art knowledge about social and individual effects of digital games.”

-Programs for aspiring game designers are offered through the Interactive Arts & Media (IAM) Department, which is housed within the School of Media Arts.
-Options include a BA in Game Art, a BA in Game Design with Concentrations in Game Development and Game Sound Design, and a BA in Programming with a Concentration in Game Programming.
+Columbia College Chicago (Columbia) houses the School of Media Arts’ Interactive Arts & Media (IAM) Department, which offers BAs in Game Art and Game Design with Concentrations in Game Development or Sound Design, and a BA Programming with a Concentration in Game Programming.